-In traditional databases, the source opens outbound communication with the replicas whenever it detects important information changes.
-This enables push-based operation that actively expires stale content and broadcasts notifications into the system.
-Even under multi-hop replication, staleness lags in these systems are described by simple models that can be reduced to convolutions of single-hop notification delays.n other cases, however, scalability and administrative autonomy require that sources operate independently and provide information only based on explicit request, especially when they are unable to track all of their replicas or adopt modifications to existing protocols the data, but at the expense of increased age of manipulated content [21], [43].
-This model of operation has enjoyed ubiquitous deployment in the current Internet (e.g., HTTP, DNS, network monitoring, web caching, RSS feeds, stockticker aggregators, certain types of CDNs, sensor networks); however, it still poses many fundamental modeling challenges.
+convolutions of single-hop notification delays.
+In other cases, however, scalability and administrative autonomy require that sources operate independently and provide information only based on explicit request, especially when they are unable to track their replicas or adopt modifications to existing protocols.

+This pull-based replication (also called optimistic or lazy) improves both scalability of the service and availability of the data, but at the expense of increased age of manipulated content [25], [48].
+This model of operation has enjoyed ubiquitous deployment in the current Internet (e.g., HTTP, DNS, network monitoring, web caching, RSS feeds, stock-ticker aggregators, certain types of CDNs, sensor networks); however, it still poses many fundamental modeling challenges.
 Our goal is to study them in this paper.